max-acc/arduino-game-console/README.md

 ### Version 1.3.0
 This version includes the most significant changes according to usability and game play.
-the overall difficulty has been increased and it is now possible to choose the difficulty you want to play.
+The overall difficulty has been increased and it is now possible to choose the difficulty you want to play.
 If one of the joysticks gets moved to the left or the right the selection of the difficulties changes.
 If the difficulty is choosen the difficulty gets confirmed by a press on one of the joystick's buttons.
 The difficulties you can choose are:
 - Easy: The ball bounces off in a normal way and the speed of the ball and bats increase slowly, but it won't get that fast.